synnaxlabs/synnax/docs/rfc/2-220518-aspen-distributed-storage.md

 **Initiator** - A node that initiates gossip with another node. \
 **Peer** - A node that engages in gossip with an initiating node.

-# Motivation
+# 2 - Motivation

-This RFC is largely driven by the lack of a distributed key-value store that meets Delta's needs.
+This RFC is driven by the lack of a distributed key-value store that meets Delta's needs.
 The ACID demands of  OLTP databases typically require that they fail rather than risk data loss.
 This is an ideal property where data integrity is an absolute requirement (such as financial transactions), but can be disastrous in hardware